vidursaigal/Obsidian-Notes/Literature Notes/Immunology Research/Janeway's Immunobiology 10th Edition/Chapter 1 - Basic Concepts in Immunology.md

 ### Overview of Immune System
 - The immune system consists of effector cells and molecules that protect the body from infectious agents and toxins.
+	-  An effector cell is any of various types of cell that actively responds to a stimulus and effects some change.
 - Both **innate** and **adaptive** immune responses rely on the activities of **white blood cells (leukocytes)**.
 - Most immune cells arise from the **bone marrow**, though some (e.g., **microglia** of the CNS) originate from the **yolk sac** or **fetal liver** during embryonic development.
 - These tissue-resident cells seed tissues before birth and self-renew throughout life.

 ### Hematopoietic Stem Cells (HSCs)
 - After birth, all blood cell types (red blood cells, platelets, and leukocytes) derive from **hematopoietic stem cells (HSCs)** in the bone marrow.